 Take the first step towards freedom from trauma.

 All it takes is that first step.

-If you’ve been struggling with PTSD, I invite you to fill out the contact form to schedule a free 15-minute phone consultation.
+If you’ve been struggling with PTSD, I invite you to schedule an initial consultation.
 While this is a step you have to take yourself, I’ll be there to help you with the next steps.
 We can discuss PTSD therapy and my trauma treatment practice in the Bay Area.